Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Michigan State has combined with its opponents to score more than 62.5 points in three of nine games this season.
+- Michigan State and its opponents have combined to score more than 62 points in three of nine games this season.

-- Maryland's games have gone over 62.5 points in three of nine chances this season.

-- The 53.1 combined points per game that these two squads have allowed this season are 9.4 fewer than the 62.5 total in this contest.
+- The 53.1 combined points per game that these two squads have allowed this season are 8.9 fewer than the 62 over/under in this contest.

-- The average total in Spartans games this season is 53.1, 9.4 points fewer than Saturday's total of 62.5 .

-- In 2021, games involving the Terrapins have averaged a total of 57.8 points, 4.7 fewer than this game's set over/under.
+- Spartans games have an average total of 53.1 points this season, 8.9 fewer than Saturday's over/under.

+- The 62 over/under in this game is 4.2 points higher than the 57.8 average total in Terrapins games this season.

 Michigan State Stats and Trends

-- The Spartans have yet to cover the spread this season when favored by 13.5 points or more.
+- This season, the Spartans are winless against the spread when entering a game as a favorite of 13 points or more.

-- Michigan State's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Michigan State's games this year have gone over the point total five times in nine opportunities (55.6%).

-- This year, the Spartans have turned the ball over 11 times, four more than the Terrapins' takeaways (7).
+- The Spartans have turned the ball over 11 times this season, four more turnovers than the Terrapins have forced (7).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.